koajs/kick-off-koa/exercises/content_headers/problem.md

-Create an app that checks the Content-Type of the request.If it's `application/json`, return `{message: 'hi!'}` with appropriate content headers.
+Create an app that checks the Content-Type of the request.
+If it's `application/json`, return `{message: 'hi!'}` with appropriate content headers.
 Otherwise, return `ok` as a string.

 HINT